 Step Two: Understand Your Solar Array As Back-Up

 If you have installed grid-tied rooftop or ground-mount solar without energy storage, you will lose power during an outage.
 Grid-tied solar arrays feed electricity to the grid, not your business.
-Adding a battery bank to an existing solar installation will allow you to disconnect or ‘island’ from the grid during a blackout and continue to generate, store and use your own power until the utility service is restored.
+Adding a PHI battery bank to an existing solar installation will allow you to disconnect or ‘island’ from the grid during a blackout and continue to generate, store and use your own power on your terms until the utility service is restored.
 Without on-site energy storage, your solar array shuts down along with the grid, leaving you without power.

-Step Three: Understand How Much Power You Will Need
+Step Three: Understand How Much Power Your Business Will Need

 How much electricity do you want at your disposal when the grid goes down?
-Storage solutions are as diverse as the range of businesses who need them.
-One company might decide to size its battery bank to provide power only for critical loads like servers and communications, while another could desire a battery bank sized to support an entire facility or a campus’ total utility load.
+SimpliPhi energy storage and management solutions are as diverse as the range of businesses who need them.
+One company might decide to size its PHI battery bank to provide power only for critical loads like servers and communications, while another could decide to install a large PHI battery bank sized to support an entire facility or a campus’ total utility load.
 For small businesses or those that rent their facilities, you can keep it simple and select a turn-key mobile energy storage solution to take with you in the event of an evacuation, like the ExprESS.